Flèche bas

 play

-At Sacem, social protection is more than a commitment—it's part of who we are.
-We stand alongside our members throughout every chapter of their lives and careers, offering accessible, personalized support and services tailored to their unique needs.
+At Sacem, social protection is more than a commitment—it’s part of our identity.
+We support our members throughout every chapter of their lives and careers, offering accessible, personalized support and services tailored to their unique needs.

 Health

-In 2024, your Sacem health insurance offer in the United States has evolved.
-Sacem, with the assistance of E-SAFECARE and the ELEVATE WELLNESS association, is now able to offer you a tailor-made package tailored to your personal situation, at the very advantageous rate of a group contract, enabling you to choose the health plan best suited to your needs.
+The year 2024 saw big changes in Sacem's health insurance offering in the United States.
+In partnership with E-SAFECARE and the ELEVATE WELLNESS association, Sacem now offers a tailor-made package at a group rate, allowing members to choose the health plan best suited to their needs.

-This health program is backed by two leading health insurance companies in the United States, CIGNA and PHCS, which cover the whole of the US territory and guarantee you an identical rate with no age or state of residence conditions.
+This health programme is backed by two leading health insurance companies in the United States, CIGNA and PHCS, which provide coverage across the US territory and guarantee a standard rate regardless of age or state of residence.

-Dental and vision, accident and other specific insurance options are also available.
+Additional options include dental and vision, accident coverage, and other specific plans.
 E-SAFECARE can also recommend insurance for travel or hospitalization outside the USA.

 open